 Minersville is a very small borough located in the state of Pennsylvania.
 With a population of 4,386 people and just one neighborhood, Minersville is the 347th largest community in Pennsylvania.
-Much of the housing stock in Minersville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Minersville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Minersville is a blue-collar town, with 43.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Minersville is generally considered to be a blue-collar town.
+43.05% of the Minersville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Minersville is a borough of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Minersville who work in healthcare suport services (9.16%), sales jobs (8.07%), and office and administrative support (8.02%).

-As is often the case in a small borough, Minersville doesn't have a public transportation system that people use for their commute.
+Minersville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Minersville with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.72% of adults in Minersville have a bachelor's degree or advanced degree.